prantlf/unshelve-output-action/README.md

 ## Usage

-Download archives with binary executables produced on each platform and shelved earlier to the project root:
+Download archives with binary executables produced on each platform and shelved earlier to the project root and delete the shelf from the cache:

 ```yml
 - uses: prantlf/unshelve-output-action@v2